 Scholarships within the School of Social Work are awarded based on available funds.
 Awards are judged competitively on the basis of academic achievement, professional potential, and need.
 Departmental scholarships are limited in number and usually are in the form of honoraria in amounts between $1000-$3500.
 Awarded funds are typically released to the recipient at the beginning of the fall and spring semester.
-To be considered for these awards please complete and submit the Financial Aid Form for Scholarships and Assistantships and the Graduate Research Assistantship Application.
+To be considered for these awards please complete and submit the Financial Support Application and the Graduate Research Assistantship Application.

 Title IV-E Child Welfare Education Collaboration

 The School of Social Work operates the IV-E Child Welfare Education Collaboration training grant project with federal funds that come through the Texas Department of Family and Protective Services.
 The goal is to provide a needed pool of trained social workers to work in child welfare and to encourage students who are interested in this area by assisting with their educational expenses while in school.
 Stipends and internships are two major components of this program.
 For more information visit the project page or contact email@example.com.